 Introduce allergens thoughtfully

-Common allergens (like egg, peanut, dairy, fish, or wheat) can be introduced when you introduce other foods, unless your pediatrician advises a different plan.
-Offer one new food at a time and watch for reactions.
+Common allergens like egg, peanut, dairy, fish, and wheat can be introduced alongside other new foods, unless your pediatrician recommends a different plan.
+Offer one new food at a time and watch for any reactions over a few days.

 The easiest method: cook, blend, portion, store

-5. Portion and store: Refrigerate what you’ll use soon; freeze the rest in small portions.
+- Portion and store: Refrigerate what you’ll use soon.
+Freeze the rest in small portions.

 Simple recipes for beginners